Answeroid/similar-docs-test-task/README.md

 Criterias for similiarity should be defined by yourself, but those should be well documented.
 Documents also should be prepared by yourself.

+## HOWTO
+To use it please do the following:
+ - install Scala and SBT (please note that for each OS installation instructions will be different)
+ - git clone it to proper folder (git clone https://github.com/Answeroid/similar-docs-test-task.git)
+ - cd to cloned repo
+ - start demo run using "sbt run" command

+If you want to try it with your personal files - place all of them into "testfiles" directlory and start script again.

 ## Description
 Test program compares 2 docs using Levenstein alg https://en.wikipedia.org/wiki/Levenshtein_distance Implementation was used from Java nad can be rewritten to Scala if needed.